amolica/onlineshop/README.md

 Product quantity does not decrease after user orders it

-Delivery service does not exist (kind of exists)
+Delivery service works, but requires valid lat&long points with no validation(there is a second api for this)

 Remove orderlist package and add join functionality to orderdao